team9L2/Airbnb-Ideal-Property-Finder/README.md

 # Airbnb-Ideal-Property-Finder
 This program determines the attributes that make a property the most profitable to rent out on Airbnb.
+Start the program by running a MySQL server locally and then running start_analysis.py.

 ## Tools used:
 * Python 3